 We aim to become the first climate positive furniture company in the world, which means we want to restore more to nature than we take.
 Towards that goal:

-3) We plant one tree for every product sold through our partnership with One Tree Planted.
+3) We plant a tree for every product sold.

 Learn about the full scope of Simbly's sustainable furniture practices.

 What We Know About Climate Change In 2020